-Today we are comparing the vapour quality, portability, discreteness, material quality, ease of use and other aspects of two user favourites.
+Today we are comparing the vapor quality, portability, discreteness, material quality, ease of use and other aspects of two user favorites.
 These are, of course, the convection based Crafty (Storz and Bickel) and the newer, conduction-based PAX 3 (Pax Labs).

 Before you start reading, use our discount codes to get 10% off your Crafty (Code: Crafty10) or PAX 3 (Code:Pax10).

 Crafty Vaporizer vs Pax 3

 |Dry Herb and Wax||Compatible With||Dry Herb and Wax (Oil)|

 |Manual and Preset (182°C-215°C)||Temperature Setting / Manual Adjustment||Preset and In-App Settings (40°C-210°C)|

 |Conduction||Heating Element||Hybrid (Conduction and Convection)|

 |Stainless Steel||Oven Material||Stainless Steel and Ceramic|